paxfeline/hearsay/README.md

       Hearsay will call this immediately.

+      Parameter:

+      - self: The component or element being initialized.

     - react

       Respond to a message that's been broadcast.

       Parameters:

-      - consumer: The component or element receiving the message.
+      - self: The component or element receiving the message.
       - data
-      - recipients
+      - recipient

       The consumer is passed as a parameter rather than by binding `this` so that developers can use arrow functions.

-      The `data` and `recipients` parameters are determined entirely by what is passed to `broadcast`.
+      The `data` and `recipient` parameters are determined entirely by what is passed to `broadcast`.

     #### user functions:

-    - You can include other functions.
+    - You can include other functions that will be added to the component and available through the `self` parameter.

 - slots